anuraadhaa-kandadai/angularjs-realworld-example-app/MIGRATION_PLAN.md

 ## Next Steps

-1. Complete migration plans for remaining components
+1. ~~Complete migration plans for remaining components~~ (Ongoing)
-2. Prioritize the migration of JWT service and AppConstants
+2. ~~Prioritize the migration of JWT service and AppConstants~~ (In Progress)
 3. ~~Proceed with the UserService migration~~ (Completed)
-4. Review and update auth component migration plan to account for UserService dependencies
+4. ~~Review and update auth component migration plan to account for UserService dependencies~~ (Completed)
+5. ~~Create migration plan for AppConstants~~ (Completed)
+6. ~~Create migration plan for AppConfig~~ (Completed)
+7. ~~Create migration plan for AuthInterceptor~~ (Completed)
+8. Implement AppConstants migration based on the created plan
+9. Implement JWT Service migration based on the created plan
+10. Implement AppConfig migration based on the created plan
+11. Implement AuthInterceptor migration based on the created plan
+12. Review and update ArticlesService migration plan
+13. Review and update TagsService migration plan
+14. Begin planning Auth feature module migration
-5. Review and update testing strategies
+15. Review and update testing strategies
-6. Develop a detailed plan for state management implementation
+16. Develop a detailed plan for state management implementation
-7. Create a timeline for the migration process
+17. Create a timeline for the migration process
-8. Prepare handoff documentation for executor agents
+18. Prepare handoff documentation for executor agents
-9. Continue with the migration of other services:
+19. Continue with the migration of other services:
     - ArticlesService (In Progress)
     - CommentsService
     - ProfileService
     - TagsService
-10. Begin migration of feature components (Home, Editor, Profile, etc.)
+20. Begin migration of feature components (Home, Editor, Profile, etc.)
-11. Update all components using ArticlesService to handle Observables
+21. Update all components using ArticlesService to handle Observables

 ---